-Today we’ll examine how to test and assess your website performance from the front end.
+Today we’ll examine how to test and assess your website’s presentation from the front end.

 A website is made up from code, text, images, and other media.
 Visitors view the website through a browser, and the code tells the browser how to display the site’s content.

 The code says, “Put the logo up at the top.
 Below that, place a navigation menu.
-Over on the side, let’s display some links.
-And right in the middle, let’s put a big block of text.”
+Let’s display some links on one side of the page and a big block of text on the other side.”
 The back end of your website is all that raw stuff from which your site is made — the stuff that your website designer built.

 The front end is the side of your site that is publicly accessible.
-When you open a browser (such as Google Chrome, Safari, Firefox, or Internet Explorer) and visit a website, what you’re seeing is the front end.
+When you open a browser (such as Google Chrome, Safari, Firefox, etc.) and visit a website, what you’re seeing is the front end.

 Website Performance from a User’s Perspective